bgkyer/LambdaSharpTool/Docs/articles/JSON-Serialization.md

 # JSON Serialization

-By default, _LambdaSharp_ uses _Newtonsoft.Json_ for JSON serialization of custom types. _Newtonsoft.Json_ is very popular and flexible serialization library.
-However, it is also bulky and slow to initialize. .NET Core 3.x introduces its own JSON serialization in the _System.Text.Json_ namespace.
+Starting with v0.8.2, _LambdaSharp_ uses _System.Text.Json_ v5.0 instead of _Newtonsoft.Json_ for JSON serialization of built-in types.
+Custom types are handled with the JSON serializer specified using the `LambdaSerializer` assembly attribute.

 This article describes how to switch from the default _Newtonsoft.Json_ to _System.Text.Json_, as well as what to look out for.

 ## Migrating JSON Serialization from _Newtonsoft.Json_ to _System.Text.Json_